Decomposing Global Feature Effects Based on Feature Interactions

-The loss function used within GADGET-PD to minimize the interaction-related heterogeneity is then defined by the variability of mean-centered ICE curves:

-By choosing mean-centered ICE curves as local feature effect function $h$, the loss function in Eq.~\eqref{eq:loss_pd} for GADGET-PD results in the same loss function used within REPID.
-In Appendix \ref{app:proof_pd}, we show that the REPID method is---for this specific loss function---a special case of GADGET-PD, where we have only one feature of interest (i.e., $S = j$) and where we consider all other features to be potential split features (i.e., $Z = -j$).

-Note that since REPID never splits with regard to the visualized feature of interest $\xv_j$, the constant used for mean-centering (i.e., $\E[\fh(X_j, \xv_{-j}^{(i)})|\mathcal{A}_g] = \E[\fh(X_j, \xv_{-j}^{(i)})]$) always stays the same.
-In contrast, for the more general GADGET algorithm, the mean-centering constant depends on how $S$ and $Z$ are defined.
-Thus, the mean-centering constants of features in $S$ might change if we also use them for splitting.
-For example, in Figure \ref{fig:pdp_dt}, we use feature $\xv_3$ as a feature of interest in $S$ and as a split feature in $Z$.
-In this case, the range of the visualized feature $\xv_3$ is also split according to the split point found by the GADGET algorithm.
-Hence, the expected value conditioned on the new subspace changed (i.e., $\E[\fh(X_j, \xv_{-j}^{(i)})|\mathcal{A}_g] \neq \E[\fh(X_j, \xv_{-j}^{(i)})]$) and thus must be adjusted to avoid additive (non-interaction) effects in the new subspace.
+Note that the mean-centering constant depends on the region $\mathcal{A}_g$.
+In Figure \ref{fig:pdp_dt}, for example, we use feature $\xv_3$ as a feature of interest in $S$ and as a split feature in $Z$.
+Consequently, the visualized range of feature $\xv_3$ is partitioned based on the split point identified by the GADGET algorithm and the mean-centering constant changed within the new subspace (i.e., $\E[\fh(X_j, \xv_{-j}^{(i)})|\mathcal{A}_g] \neq \E[\fh(X_j, \xv_{-j}^{(i)})]$), necessitating adjustment to avoid additive (non-interaction) effects in the new subspace.

+The loss function used within GADGET-PD to minimize the interaction-related heterogeneity is defined by the variability of mean-centered ICE curves:

+In Appendix \ref{app:repid}, we show that the REPID method discussed in Section \ref{sec:rel_work} is a special case of GADGET-PD for the loss function in Eq.~\eqref{eq:loss_pd} with only one feature of interest (i.e., $S = j$) and where we consider all other features to be potential split features (i.e., $Z = -j$).

+\paragraph{\normalfont\textit{Illustration.}} To provide a better understanding of GADGET-PD, we consider a commonly used simulation example in a slightly modified form in the context of feature interactions \citep[see e.g.,][]{goldstein_peeking_2015, herbinger2022repid}: Let $X_1, X_2, X_3 \sim \mathbbm{U}(-1,1)$ be independently distributed and the true underlying relationship be defined by $Y = 3X_1\mathbbm{1}_{X_3>0} - 3X_1\mathbbm{1}_{X_3\leq 0} + X_3 + \epsilon$, with $\epsilon \sim \mathbb{N}(0,0.09)$.
+We then draw 500 observations from these random variables and fit a feed-forward neural network (NN) with a single hidden layer of size 10 and weight decay of $0.001$.\footnote{We tuned the size of the hidden layer over ($3, 5, 10, 20, 30$) and the weight decay value over ($0.5, 0.1, 0.01, 0.001, 0.0001, 0.00001$) via 5-fold cross-validation using grid search.} The $R^2$ measured on a separately drawn test set of size $10000$ following the same distribution is $0.94$.